creatis-myriad/TI_selection_and_RL/README.md

     ```

 - **Visualize optimal TI**

-The **Figure 2** from the article was made from the command line below.
+<br> The Figure 2 from the article was made from the command line below.

     ```bash
     python visu_TIopt.py \